 Gosforth fleet depot

-The brand new depot, was built by VolkerFitzpatrick, to accommodate the new state-of-the-art trains for Metro..
-The works were part of the staged demolition of an existing depot and stabling facility, with the construction of a new depot, stabling sidings and external ancillary buildings.
-All works were phased to ensure that Stadler are able to stable a minimum of 35no x 60m units within the site boundaries.
-Stabling capacity on completion will be a minimum of 49no x 60m units.
+The work formed part of the staged demolition of an existing depot and stabling facility, followed by the construction of a new depot, stabling sidings and external ancillary buildings by VolkerFitzpatrick.
+All works were phased to ensure that Stadler – the owner of the depot – was still able to stable up to 35 trains within the site boundaries.

 The new depot was built on a 12-acre site, close to Regent Centre station.
-As well as being adapted to optimise train movements, to keep noise to a minimum for the benefit of local residents, it was also fully electrified, in readiness for the new fleet of electric trains, built by Stadler.
+As well as being adapted to optimise train movements, to help keep noise to a minimum for the benefit of local residents, it was also fully electrified, in readiness for the new fleet of electric trains, built by Stadler.
+The depot was also designed to allow preventative and corrective maintenance of the trains, and features four inspection roads and pits, a separate wheel lathe building and a wash-plant to clean train exteriors.

-As part of the final stages, we installed the remaining piles and the overhead line equipment, which was completed in 2024.
+The testing and commissioning of the remaining overhead line equipment was completed in Autumn 2024.

 "VolkerFitzpatrick and VolkerRail have a vast amount of knowledge and experience in building train depots, and I am confident that this knowledge and experience will allow our teams to work seamlessly, whilst the depot becomes electrified."